TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

    single: bind (widgets)
    single: events (widgets)

-The bind method from the widget command allows you to watch for certain events and to have a callback function trigger when that event type occurs.
+The bind method kutoka the widget command allows you to watch for certain events and to have a callback function trigger when that event type occurs.
 The form of the bind method is::